 ENTSO-E Grid Forming Capability of Power Park Modules, Final Report on Technical Requirements, Final | 3 October 2025

+While addressing some specific objectives, these documents are not written in a style that is required by the IEC or IEEE,.
+They provide guidance on requirements that need to be covered.

 The challenge currently being faced is to find alignment between the approaches used in the work of UNIFI (essentially representing USA industry practice), and ENSTO-E which represents European industry organisations.

 A working draft is expected to be completed by the end of the 2026 calendar year.